AdamCarballo/streamdeck-distribution-tool/README.md

 The binaries can be found as part of Stream Deck SDK documentation [here](https://developer.elgato.com/documentation/stream-deck/sdk/packaging/).
 The download page and binaries have no versioning system, so if the binaries don't match, the source may have an updated version.
 If that's the case, please open an [issue](https://github.com/AdamCarballo/streamdeck-distribution-tool/issues) so I can update them.

+*Current included binaries version is `1.7`, updated as of 3rd of January 2023.*

 Along with this project's [license](LICENSE), if you use this action you agree to any and all of Elgato privacy policies, data protection, etc.

 I have no ownership and no knowledge of the content of the  `DistributionTool` and `DistributionTool.exe` files.